OKR vs. 4DX: Who’s the winner?

 Think of OKR as a goal framework and a strategy execution framework.
 It works great for setting up goals in an organization on a hierarchical level.
 On the other hand, 4DX doesn’t distinguish between strategic and tactical goals.
 Instead, it focuses only on lead and lag measurements.
 Without a specific timeframe to set goals, 4DX lags behind OKR methodology in this area.

 To round out this comparison, the best way to describe 4DX is a framework that fits between OKR and SMART goals.
+Check out our Best OKR Software list to find the perfect platform for tracking and optimizing your OKRs.

 To learn more about OKRs and goal management, visit Keka.